warden-protocol/wardenprotocol/docs/docs/help-center/introduction.md

 3. Examine all assets contained within your keys
 4. Add or remove Space owners
 5. Set up and oversee Intents
-6. Check and execute operations based on your activities (for example, approving Intent requests)
+6. Check and execute operations based on your activities – for example, approve Intent requests
 7. Manage Keychains operations
-8. Monitor transaction progress and access details via the Explorer
+8. Monitor transaction progress and access details in the Explorer
-9. Explore SpaceWard curated dApp list
+9. Explore the SpaceWard-curated dApp list
-10. Explore your Space and account settings.
+10. Explore your Space and account settings
-11. Monitor any pending actions.
+11. Monitor any pending actions
-12. Check your current connection to SpaceWard, change wallet or close session
+12. Check your current connection to SpaceWard, change the wallet, or close the session
-13. External wallets to use your Keychain addresses (MetaMask Snaps, WalletConnect)
+13. Use external wallets (MetaMask Snaps, WalletConnect) with your Keychain addresses

 ![enter image description here](https://i.ibb.co/5MzQqDs/spaceward.png)